 The following list contains descriptions of each startup option available for use with mcmd, including allowed and default values.
-Options noted as boolean need only be specified in order to take effect; you should not try to set a value for these.
+Options with their Type unmentioned need only be specified in order to take effect; you should not try to set a value for them.